A Sample Discrimination Complaint Letter for You

 - Explain your experiences with discrimination and state your desired resolution.

 That’s it!
-After that DoNotPay will deliver your anonymous discrimination complaint on your behalf.
+After that DoNotPay will deliver your anonymous discrimination complaint to your employer or HR department.

 What Else Can DoNotPay Do?